-Traditional Owners in the Mackay Whitsunday Isaac (MWI) region are taking an active regional role with the development of their new Strategic Plan 2017-2027.
+Traditional Owners in the Mackay Whitsunday Isaac (MWI) region have taken an active regional role with the development of their new Strategic Plan 2017-2027.

 The strategic plan will be used by the MWI Traditional Owner Reference Group (TORG) to seek support from its partners to deliver cultural heritage environmental management programs, as well as community communication and education programs.

-The group are an established not-for-profit entity, and aspire to make our region a leader in proactive cultural heritage and environmental management.
+The group is an established not-for-profit entity, and aspires to make our region a leader in proactive cultural heritage and environmental management.

 The MWI TORG are representatives of the seven tribal groups of Country bound by the MWI Natural Resource Management boundary.
 Collectively they consist of members of the Juru, Gia, Ngaro, Yuwibara, Koinmerburra, Barada and Wiri people.

 They are committed to managing, maintaining and protecting their peoples’ tribal lands and sea.